 How to help:

-There is no foolproof method to safeguard against feelings of culture shock but there are things you can do to help support you through transitioning into another culture as you study.
+There are no guaranteed methods to avoid culture shock but there are certainly things you can do to help support you through transitioning into another culture as you study.

 Take time to learn as much as you can about the new location before you go.
 Prepare yourself for differences like time zones, pedestrian and traffic flow, climate – season you are traveling to, foods, social and political customs and religion(s), health and safety.
 Answering preliminary questions for yourself can go a long way in your overall sense of security once you arrive in your new home.
 Is the water safe to drink?
 What precautions should you take to help guard against regional disease?
 What clothes should you pack to make sure you are blending and being respectful of your new environment?
 The more questions you investigate prior to departure, the better prepared you will be for the transition ahead.

 SUNY mandates that all students on our programs be enrolled in adequate medical insurance.
-Our approved provider is GeoBlue and has coverage for both medical evacuation and repatriation of remains.
-If you are on an Open SUNY program, here is a link to the Geo-Blue health insurance student guide (pdf) to help you better understand your insurance, what it covers, and how to connect with resources through it.
+Our approved provider is United Healthcare (UHC) and has coverage for both medical evacuation and repatriation of remains.
+If you are on an Open SUNY program, here is a link to the UHC 2018-2019 Member Services Brochure to help you better understand your insurance, what it covers, and how to connect with resources through it.

 Travel insurance is separate from international health insurance and although Alfred State does not mandate travel insurance for our locally-enrolled students, we highly recommend that any student studying abroad invest in travel insurance for your flights and personal property protection.
 It is better to have and not need then need and not have.